 - Don’t jump into the bath.
 Please don’t swim inside the bath.
 Avoid making big movements!

-- Face should not touch the water.
+- Face and hair should not touch the water.

 - Don’t wring your towel’s water into the onsen bath.
 Wring it outside the onsen bath, into the drain.

 - Don’t talk too loudly.
 People are here to relax and unwind.